 Schedule your Dog’s Initial Temperament Consultation

 Bark City’s Initial Temperament Consultation ensures that your dog is a great fit for our cage-free daycare facility.
-Your dog will start by meeting Daphne, our unofficial host (and French Bulldog) for some quality one-on-one time.
-If that meeting is successful, your pup will be taken into a room with a small group of dogs for group observation.
-If no incidents occur, we’ll move into the main playroom for the final test.
+Your dog will start by meeting our staff for some quality one-on-one time.
+If that meeting is successful, your pup will be taken into the main playroom and introduced to a few of our current daycare dogs – one at a time.
+If no incidents occur, we’ll introduce a few more dogs for your pup to meet, and our staff will observe your dog’s behavior.
 Once your canine has passed our assessment, they’re welcome to stay with us here at Bark City any day of the week!

 For your convenience, we highly recommend that you make a reservation for your dog’s initial temperament test.
 Please fill out the form at right to schedule your appointment.